One of Apple’s most relevant feature introductions in these days and times is the Handwashing app on the Apple Watch.

 Key times to clean hands include: Before, during, and after preparing food.
 Before eating food.
 After using the toilet.
 After blowing your nose, coughing, or sneezing.

-In summary, given that this is the first beta for the watchOS 7, the handwashing feature on Apple Watch works pretty well.
+In summary, the handwashing feature on Apple Watch works pretty well.

 Once you enable the feature, you don’t have to remember anything.
-As soon as you start washing your hands, your Apple Watch automatically jumps into action and guides you through this simple and yet very important activity.
+As soon as you start washing your hands, your Apple Watch automatically jumps into action and guides you through this simple yet significant activity.

 Please let us know if you have any questions or comments.
 What are some of the new watchOS features that you are excited about?